-The Live Well Farm Well Planning Guide, is an interactive guide developed by Diabetes Queensland, Growcom and the Queensland Government following a pilot project with banana farms on the Cassowary Coast over the past two years.
+The Live Well Farm Well Planning Guide, is an interactive guide developed by Diabetes Queensland, Growcom and the Queensland Government following a pilot project with banana farms on the Cassowary Coast.

 The pilot project focused on practical ways rural workplaces could achieve simple health improvements to reduce the risk of chronic disease.